Chicken Chili Bean Chowder

 - If you don't already have cooked chicken; Heat a skillet to medium and drizzle about a tablespoon of olive oil into the pan and allow to heat through.
 Place cut up chicken breast (I used 4 small breasts) in pan and allow to cook for 7 or 8 minutes or until brown and golden.
 Flip and repeat until chicken breast is cooked.

-- Add chicken, beans, chiles, cumin, broth and milk to pot and bring to a simmer.
+- Add chicken, beans, chiles, cumin, broth, and milk to the pot and bring to a simmer.
 Cook 25 to 30 minutes.

 - Serve topped with cilantro and cheese.

 Making this recipe?
 Share it with us on Instagram using the hashtag #TidyMom so we can see what you're creating in the kitchen!

 Want more great recipes like this?
 Follow my TidyMom Easy Recipes Pinterest Board